AmazeeLabs/frontify/README.md

 # Roadmap for contribution

 - Create other media types than Image (Video, Document)
+- As creating references might be the preferred way deny access by default to add through the global Media library or at least add a validation constraint based on the id to prevent duplicates
 - Config install and schema
 - Upgrade path for the new field type schema
 - Adjust the default field widget and field formatter accordingly